MichalMrena/DecisionDiagrams/README.md

     // We can also simply enumerate all Minimal Cut Vectors for a given system
     // state (1).
 We just need to specify a type that variables will be stored
     // into.
-In this case we used the std::array: std::vector<std::array<unsigned int, 4>> MCVs
+In this case, we used the std::array: std::vector<std::array<unsigned int, 4>> MCVs
         = manager.mcvs<std::array<unsigned int, 4>>(sf, 1);

     // Importance measures are defined in terms of logic derivatives.
-Since there are different types derivatives the calculation of the derivatives is separated from the calculation of importance measures.
+    // Since there are different types of derivatives the calculation of
+    // the derivatives is separated from the calculation of importance measures.

-    // In order to calculace Structural Importance we first need to calculate the derivative. auto dpbd = manager.idpbd_type_3_decrease({1, 0}, 1, sf, 2);
+    // To calculate Structural Importance we first need to calculate
+    // the derivative.
+    auto dpbd = manager.idpbd_type_3_decrease({1, 0}, 1, sf, 2);

-    // Now, to calculate Structural Importance of the second compontnt, we use the derivative. auto SI = manager.structural_importance(dpbd);
+    // Now, to calculate the Structural Importance of the second component,
+    // we use the derivative.
+    auto SI = manager.structural_importance(dpbd);
 }
 ```